 We consider participation in clubs and societies an important part of each pupil's social and personal development.
-Involvement in at least one activity helps pupils make new friends, develop new skills and generally become more self-confident.
+Involvement in at least one activity helps pupils make new friends, develop new skills and generally become more selfconfident.
 When pupils reach the stage of applying for courses in Higher Education or for employment, they find it extremely useful to be able to refer to experiences gained through involvement in extra-curricular activities.
-Pupils have the opportunity to take part in competitions, expeditions, day trips and extended visits away from home; and pupils of all ages represent School in a wide range of sports including athletics, cricket, hockey, netball, rugby, skiing, swimming and tennis.
+Pupils have the opportunity to take part in competitions, expeditions, day trips and extended visits away from home; and pupils of all ages represent School in a wide range of sports.
 The availability and range of extra-curricular activities varies from year to year, depending on staffing.
 Additional information on schools teams and practice days will be distributed by the PE Dept in September.